Recession

 By definition, a recession is where GDP declines over a six-month timeframe.
 So, to understand what happens in a recession, it’s best to understand why we’d typically see a decline in GDP.

 GDP is measured by the total value of goods and services produced.
-If GDP starts to move on a downward path, it’s ultimately down to the fact consumers, businesses and governments aren’t spending as much.
+If GDP starts to move on a downward path, it’s ultimately down to the fact that consumers, businesses and governments aren’t spending as much.
 There can be a number of reasons for this.
-A weak economic outlook and the threat of a recession is usually the catalyst for this.
+A weak economic outlook and the threat of a recession are typical catalysts for this.

 What causes a recession?